Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

-The stock of Applied Optoelectronics Inc (NASDAQ: AAOI) has increased by 5.39 when compared to last closing price of 9.36.
-Despite this, the company has experienced a 1.86% gain in its stock price over the last five trading sessions.
+The stock price of Applied Optoelectronics Inc (NASDAQ: AAOI) has jumped by 0.94 compared to previous close of 12.71.
+Despite this, the company has seen a gain of 31.45% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-09 that Applied Optoelectronics, Inc. (AAOI) Q3 2023 Earnings Call Transcript

 Is It Worth Investing in Applied Optoelectronics Inc (NASDAQ: AAOI) Right Now?